Kabibulla Dzhakupov

-Kabibullah Kabenuly Dzhakupov (Қабиболла Қабенұлы Жақыпов, Qabibolla Qabenūly Jaqypov; born 16 September 1949) is a Kazakh politician and civil engineer.
-He served as the Chairman of the Mäjilis from 2014 to 2016 while being a member of the lower chamber Mäjilis from 2007 to 2021.
+Qabibolla Qabenuly Zhaqypov (Қабиболла Қабенұлы Жақыпов; born 16 September 1949) is a Kazakh politician and civil engineer.
+He served as the Chairman of the Mäzhilis from 2014 to 2016 while being a member of the lower chamber Mäzhilis from 2007 to 2021.

 Career

-Dzhakupov was born into a Muslim family on 16 September 1949 in a village in the West Kazakhstan Region.
+Zhaqypov was born into a Muslim family on 16 September 1949 in a village in the West Kazakhstan Region.
 He studied to be a civil engineer at the Tselinograd (Astana) Civil Engineering Institute and graduated in 1972.
-In 1981 Dzhakupov became politically active on the local level in Oral.
-From 19 January 1993 to 18 December 2000, he served as the akim of the West Kazakhstan Region.
+In 1981 Zhaqypov became politically active on the local level in Oral.
+From 19 January 1993 to 18 December 2000, he served as the äkim of the West Kazakhstan Region.

-Dzhakupov was chosen to the Mäjilis in the 2007 parliamentary elections.
-He was subsequently reelected in the 2012 elections for the Nur Otan party.
-On 3 September 2012 he was elected deputy chair of the Mäjilis after his predecessor Baktykozha Izmukhambetov was appointed as akim of Atyrau Region.
-On 3 April 2014 he was elected as the chair, succeeding Nurlan Nigmatulin.
-Dzhakupov obtained 103 votes for and one against.
-Dzhakupov was succeeded as deputy chair by Dariga Nazarbayeva who also became the parliamentary leader of Nur Otan.
-After Nazarbayeva was appointed as the Deputy Prime Minister of Kazakhstan on 11 September 2015, Dzhakupov succeeded her as the parliamentary leader.
-He continued to serve in the Mäjilis until its dissolution on 20 January 2016.
+Zhaqypov was chosen to the Mäzhilis in the 2007 parliamentary elections.
+He was subsequently reelected in the 2012 elections for the Amanat party.
+On 3 September 2012 he was elected deputy chair of the Mäzhilis after his predecessor Baqytqozha Izmukhambetov was appointed as akim of Atyrau Region.
+On 3 April 2014 he was elected as the chair, succeeding Nurlan Nyghmatulin.
+Zhaqypov obtained 103 votes for and one against.
+Zhaqypov was succeeded as deputy chair by Darigha Nazarbaeva who also became the parliamentary leader of Amanat.
+After Nazarbaeva was appointed as the Deputy Prime Minister of Kazakhstan on 11 September 2015, Zhaqypov succeeded her as the parliamentary leader.
+He continued to serve in the Mäzhilis until its dissolution on 20 January 2016.

-On 25 March 2016, Dzhakupov who formally held the seat as the chair of the Mäjilis was succeeded by Baktykozha Izmukhambetov while Gülmira Esimbaeva became the new parliamentary leader of Nur Otan.
+On 25 March 2016, Zhaqypov who formally held the seat as the chair of the Mäzhilis was succeeded by Baqytqozha Izmukhambetov while Gülmira Isimbaeva became the new parliamentary leader of Amanat.